cougz/ovh-techlabs-deployment-and-removal/README.md

 python database/migrations/migrate.py status
 ```

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:
+We welcome contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on:

 - Adding new Terraform templates
 - Improving deployment reliability
 - Extending the monitoring dashboard
 - Optimizing resource usage

-## 👥 Maintainers
+## Maintainers

-See [MAINTAINERS](MAINTAINERS) for the current project maintainers.
+See [MAINTAINERS](MAINTAINERS) for the list of project maintainers.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-This repository contains the production-ready automation tools used to deploy and manage OVHcloud TechLabs environments programmatically.
+**OVHcloud TechLabs** - This repository contains the production-ready automation tools used to deploy and manage OVHcloud TechLabs environments programmatically.
 The platform is designed for scalability, reliability, and efficient resource management.